This Day in History: April 30

 On this day, April 30 ...

-1789: George Washington is inaugurated as the first president of the United States of America.
+1789: George Washington is inaugurated as the first president of the United States.

 Also on this day: